walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/02-download-a-file.md

     [SetUp]
     public void SetUp()
     {
-        FolderPath = @"C:\Temp\" + System.Guid.NewGuid().ToString();
+        FolderPath = System.Environment.CurrentDirectory +
+          $"/../../../{System.Guid.NewGuid().ToString()}";
         Directory.CreateDirectory(FolderPath);

         FirefoxProfile Profile = new FirefoxProfile();
-        profile.SetPreference("browser.download.dir", FolderPath);
+        Profile.SetPreference("browser.download.dir", FolderPath);
-        profile.SetPreference("browser.download.folderList", 2);
+        Profile.SetPreference("browser.download.folderList", 2);
-        profile.SetPreference("browser.helperApps.neverAsk.saveToDisk",
+        Profile.SetPreference("browser.helperApps.neverAsk.saveToDisk",
                               "image/jpeg, application/pdf, application/octet-stream");
-        profile.SetPreference("pdfjs.disabled", true);
+        Profile.SetPreference("pdfjs.disabled", true);
+        FirefoxOptions Options = new FirefoxOptions();
+        Options.Profile = Profile;
-        Driver = new FirefoxDriver(Profile);
+        Driver = new FirefoxDriver(Options);
     }
 // ...
 ```

 Our `SetUp()` method is where the magic is happening in this example.
-In it we're creating a uniquely named temp directory (e.g., `System.Guid.NewGuid().ToString();`), configuring a browser profile object (for Firefox in this case), and plying it with the necessary configuration parameters to make it automatically download the file where we want (e.g., in the newly created temp directory).
+In it we're creating a uniquely named temp directory in the current working directory (e.g., `System.Guid.NewGuid().ToString();`), configuring a browser profile object (for Firefox in this case), plying it with the necessary configuration parameters to make it automatically download the file where we want (e.g., in the newly created temp directory), and wrapping it in an options object we pass on when creating the instance of Selenium.

 Here's a breakdown of each of the browser preferences being set: